ra1u/redis-dart/README.md

 });
 ```

-Failure happens if the watched key is modified out of the transaction.
-When this happens
+Failure happens if the watched key is modified outside of the transaction.
+When
-the handler is called until final transaction completes.
+this happens the handler is called until final transaction completes.

- `multiAndExec` is used to complete transation.
-Method takes handler
+`multiAndExec` is used to complete a transaction with a handler where
- where argument is `Transaction`.
+the argument is `Transaction`.

-For example:
+Example:

 ```dart
 //last part in body of CAS